 Toughness is what carries you through the journey.
 It is spirit.
 It is the power of indomitable will.
 It takes toughness to be resilient in maintaining positive thought.
 It also takes toughness to push your body through difficult physical action.
 How tough a person is again is completely under their control.

 Be respectful to everyone and everything, because you are responsible for your actions no matter how you feel.
-Be tough, excepting responsibility for all your actions, good and bad, it won’t be easy.
+Be tough, accepting responsibility for all your actions, good and bad, it won’t be easy.

 It is the responsibility of men to teach these virtues to boys and young men.
 The way to teach them is not only through word, but more effectively through deed.
 The goal of the Lombard Rangers is develop virtuous character in men and boys through service to the community.